Reconciliation Rules Overview

 You can create one or more rules, likely using different rules per fund flow or bank partner.
 Rules are defined for your organization, and each can apply to one or more Internal Accounts.

-Rules can be managed in the dashboard by Users in Roles with Accounts Manage and Edit permissions.
+Rules can be managed in the dashboard by Users in Roles with "Manage, Review, and Edit Access" permissions for "Accounts".

 Strategy